doctorfree/MusicPlayerPlus/markdown/mpplus.1.md

 **mpplus -a -T**
 : Launches `mpcplus` music player client and visualizer running in a tmux session displaying album cover art.

+**mpplus -M stop**
+: Stops the Music Player Daemon service and the associated MPD socket service

 **mpplus -R -T**
 : Creates an asciinema recording of `mpcplus` music player client and visualizer running in a tmux session